DETAILED ACTION

 The prior art made of record and not relied upon is considered pertinent to applicant's disclosure:

-Kim et al. (US 2022/0191650) teaches a method and an apparatus for obtaining location information of a terminal in an edge computing system and, more particularly, to a method and an apparatus for obtaining location information of a mobile terminal.
+Kim et al. (US 2022/0053602) teaches methods and an apparatus for providing an edge computing service to a UE in a mobile communication network.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to CALEB J BALLOWE whose telephone number is (571)270-0410.
 The examiner can normally be reached MON-FRI 7:30-5.